StenaIT/stenajs-webui/CONTRIBUTING.md

 ## Code style

-* Typescript, strict, no any.
+- Typescript, strict, no any.
-* Prettier.
+- Prettier.
-* No default exports.
+- No default exports.
 All exports should be named.
-* Use args destructuring.
+- Use args destructuring.

 ## Components

-* Typed components, instead of typed props-argument.
+- Typed components, instead of typed props-argument.
-* As little logic in components as possible, use hooks instead.
+- As little logic in components as possible, use hooks instead.
-* No class components
+- No class components
-* Use React.FC<Props> type for components.
+- Use React.FC<Props> type for components.
+- Add JSDocs to your props interface.
+If it is optional with default value, specify `@default`.

 Example:

 ```
 export interface NiceButtonProps {
     /**